 - Girls between 13 and 18 years of age constitute the largest group in the sex industry.
 It is estimated that around 500,000 girls below 18 are victims of trafficking each year.

-- More than 80 per cent of the world’s 35 million refugees an
+- More than 80 per cent of the world’s 35 million refugees and displaced people are women and children.

 Want to see the rest of this article?